galetaire/spahousing/pages/posts/stocknotes.md

 | 1960 | 7.710.522 | 7.622.423 |
 | 1970 | 10.655.814 | 10.659.882 |

 A discrepancy in the sample can be observed between 1900 and 1940.
-This is because, prior to 1950, _Tafunell_ research only reports housing stock from urban areas, being unable to find reliable sources for rural areas (page 490, table 6.6, _"Parque estimado de viviendas en núcleos urbanos por provincias, 1860 - 1950"_).
+This is because, prior to 1950, _Tafunell_ research only reports housing stock from urban areas, not being able to find reliable sources for rural areas (page 490, table 6.6, _"Parque estimado de viviendas en núcleos urbanos por provincias, 1860 - 1950"_).

 The lack of reliable sources for rural areas is unfortunate, as we consider housing in rural areas to be quite relevant for obtaining a comprehensive historical overview.
 If we accept the figure of 1,879,400 houses in 1900 as accurate, the annual construction estimates from 1900 to 1950 would yield improbable values given the resources and means of production available during that period.
 To address this data gap, we had to walk on thin ice.

-According to research conducted by the [_Centre d'Estudis Demogràfics_](https://ced.cat/),[2](https://exploradorsocial.es/ojo-al-dato-asi-evoluciono-el-tamano-de-los-hogares-en-mas-de-100-anos/), the number of households in the year 1900 is estimated to be around 4.8 million.
+According to research conducted by the [_Centre d'Estudis Demogràfics_](https://ced.cat/) [(2)](https://exploradorsocial.es/ojo-al-dato-asi-evoluciono-el-tamano-de-los-hogares-en-mas-de-100-anos/), the number of households in the year 1900 is estimated to be around 4.8 million.

-For our estimations, we assumed that the actual housing stock in 1900 should have probably been somewhere in between those values, being the urban housing stock the minimum (_Tafunell, 2005)_ and the number of households the maximum (_Centre d'Estudis Demogràfics_).
-This implies the number of houses in 1900 ranged between 1.8 million and 4.8 million.
+For our estimations, we assumed that the actual housing stock in 1900 should have probably been somewhere in between 1.8 million, being the urban housing stock reported by _Tafunell_ the minimum, and 4.8 million, being the number of households reported by _Centre d'Estudis Demogràfics_ the maximum.

 Further accuracy is needed since the gap between those two values is significant.
 To enhance accuracy, we sought guidance from the buildings per period of construction dataset (_Viviendas principales por zona y tamaño del municipio, comunidades autónomas y provincias y periodo de construcción del edificio (antes de 1900 a 1950)_): [Link](https://www.ine.es/jaxi/Tabla.htm?path=/t20/e242/e04/a1991/l0/&file=01002.px&L=0)